 The wall-mounted bespoke units designed and produced by Amberth keep all media devices discretely tucked away for a seamless and minimal look.
 The open shelving, distinctly arranged above the floating, wall-mounted shelving below, allows the client to inject their style and personality further with home accessories.

 The original downstairs toilet was a small and uninviting space.
 A small but perfectly formed shower enclosure was built in this bathroom with a tinted glass shower screen, a generously sized mirror with glass shelves to maximise storage space and visually increase the size.
 The mirrors across two walls create reflections that visually expand the space whilst the deck mounted basin, lends itself as a space saver, with a towel rail and toilet roll holder.
 Light coloured porcelain floor tiles are offset by dark porcelain tiles to create a contemporary look.
 An LED strip is located in the niche of the shower with lighter tile to create a feature wall with depth.

-The original staircase style was dated so it did not connect with the electic style of the home.
+The original staircase style was dated so it did not connect with the electic design of the home.
 Therefore the decorative details of the old balustrade were replaced with a contemporary styled white wash coloured soft wood.
 To maintain a connection with other rooms in this house and retain a fluent style the stairs were stained and varnished with an attractive oak colour coating.
 To maintain the contemporary feel the built-in storage beneath the stairs was built with push to open doors.